A new method for computing the expected hitting time between arbitrary different configurations of the multiple-urn Ehrenfest model: Concluding remarks

 \section{Concluding remarks}

-In this paper, we use two methods to compute the expected hitting time when all $M$ balls are in one urn given that initially all $M$ balls are in another urn.
-The first method, which utilizes the auxiliary Markov chain, is easy to comprehend, since the auxiliary chain is $1$--dimensional.
-However, it does not illustrate the induction relationship (\ref{e:sk_induction}).
-The second method, which utilizes a series of stopping times, makes a better illustration for it.
+In this paper, we use a new, purely probabilistic method--the method of stopping times, to compute the expected hitting time of moving from a given configuration to a different one for the multiple--urn Ehrenfest model.
+As a special case, we compute the expected hitting time when all $M$ balls are placed in a specific urn given that initially all $M$ balls are in another urn.
+This extends the result in Chen et al.~\cite{Chen-Goldstein-Lathrop-Nelsen2017}.

-There may be some other available methods.
-For example, the method of electric networks can be used.
-Readers can refer to Doyle and Snell~\cite{Doyle-Snell1984} or Lyons and Peres~\cite{Lyons-Peres2016} for the introduction of this method.
-Palacios~\cite{Palacios1994} used the method of electric networks to consider the $2$--urn case.
-Recently, Chen et al~\cite{Chen-Goldstein-Lathrop-Nelsen2017} use this method to consider the $3$--urn case.
-However, it may become difficult to use the ``Y--Delta'' transformation to simplify the network when $n$ is large, especially when $n\geq4$.
-We mention here that Chen et al~\cite{Chen-Goldstein-Lathrop-Nelsen2017} stated the main difficulty in the conclusion section of their paper.
-It is an interesting topic to be considered in future.
+For some technical reasons, we only consider the ``unbiased'' case, that is, the ball is chosen randomly and put in other urns randomly with equal probabilities.
+It will be interesting to consider the case of biased or preferential probabilities in the future.

-Also, in this paper, we only consider the ``unbiased'' case, that is, the ball is chosen randomly and put in other urns randomly with equal probabilities.
-It will be interesting to consider the case of biased probabilities or preferential probabilities.
+Furthermore, we know that Lemma \ref{l:difficult} is a crucial step in the proof.
+An interesting problem is: can we give a bijective proof to illustrate this ``simple'' equality immediately?

-\textbf{Acknowledgment.}\quad The research of Qiang Yao was partially supported by the Natural Science Foundation of China~(No.11671145, No.11201150, No.11126236), the Natural Science Foundation of Shanghai~(16ZR1409700), and the 111 Project~(B14019).
+\textbf{Acknowledgment.}\quad We would like to thank two anonymous referees for their useful suggestions, which are of great help for improving the manuscript.
+The research of Qiang Yao was partially supported by the Natural Science Foundation of China~(No.11671145), the program of China Scholarships Council~(No.201806145024), and the 111 Project~(B14019).